-Meet our Spring 2018 Peer Money Mentors
+Meet our Fall 2018 Peer Money Mentors

 Gabriella Little is majoring in Computer Science.
 The best piece of personal financial advice she received was to track her expenses.
 She believes knowing exactly where her money goes is important when it comes to budgeting.
 Gabriella is in her second semester as a Peer Money Mentor.

 Ana Zuniga, a Business Administration major, is in her third semester as a Peer Money Mentor.
 Since the age of 10, she’s been fascinated by spending habits and saving money.
-She thinks the most important financial advice she has received, although informal, is, “Don’t go broke trying to look rich.”
+She thinks the most important financial advice she has received is, “Don’t go broke trying to look rich.”
 In other words, don’t go into debt to impress others.
 Don’t ever get comfortable living paycheck to paycheck.
 She hopes to empower others economically and to give others the opportunity to create a debt-free future for themselves.